NurseiitTorobaev/little-encoder/README.md

 This is my little encoder which uses two encrypting methods:Caesar and ASCII Table.
 There are to exe files: one uses already prepared inputs, other can be used manually.
+There is a picture that illustrates what outputs you can get.